claretcrab/sequra/README.md

   - Application layer: contains the use cases and application services.
 - The application includes some unit and integration tests to ensure correctness.
 - The application is designed to be run as a set of CLI commands, which can be scheduled with cron jobs for regular execution.
+- Orders are just disbursed once, so if you run the import command multiple times, it won't create duplicate disbursements.
+Once disbursed, the disbursed status is changed and referenced to a disbursement.
+- Same with monthly minimum fees, they are charged once per merchant and month.

 # TODOs
 - Dockerize the main app